Neneel/Doctors-Performance-and-Patient-Engagement-Analysis-/README.md

 •	A subquery counted the total visits per patient.
 •	A CASE statement classified patients into:

- Frequent Visitors (≥ 4 visits)
+a.
+Frequent Visitors (≥ 4 visits)

-	Occasional Visitors (1–3 visits)
+b.
+Occasional Visitors (1–3 visits)

-	Non-Visitors (0 visits)
+c.
+Non-Visitors (0 visits)

 ### Data Analysis and Interpretation
 After executing the queries, the results were analyzed to extract patterns:

 1. Workload distribution among doctors helped in identifying overburdened and underutilized medical staff.

-2. Specialization trends revealed which fields handle the most patients and procedures.
+3. Specialization trends revealed which fields handle the most patients and procedures.

-3. Procedure frequency analysis provided insights into hospital resource planning and demand forecasting.
+5. Procedure frequency analysis provided insights into hospital resource planning and demand forecasting.

-4. Patient engagement tracking identified individuals with frequent hospital visits, allowing for targeted patient follow-ups.
+7. Patient engagement tracking identified individuals with frequent hospital visits, allowing for targeted patient follow-ups.

-FINDINGS
+## FINDINGS
-1. Workload distribution among doctors
+#### 1. Workload distribution among doctors

 20 doctors have a High Workload, 43 doctors have a Moderate Workload, 317 doctors have a Low Workload, and 120 doctors have No Workload.

-2. Specialization trends
+#### 2. Specialization trends
 66.67% of specializations have High Patient Volume and the remaining 33.33% have a Low Patient Volume

-3. Procedure frequency analysis
+#### 3. Procedure frequency analysis

 Comprehensive geriatric assessment procedure has the highest demand in the High Demand Category.